VICI Properties Inc. (VICI) Stock: A Closer Look at the Market Potential

 Raymond James, on the other hand, stated in their research note that they expect to see VICI reach a price target of $36, previously predicting the price at $38.
 The rating they have provided for VICI stocks is “Outperform” according to the report published on January 09th, 2023.

-During the last 5 trading sessions, VICI fell by -0.48%, which changed the moving average for the period of 200-days by -0.25% in comparison to the 20-day moving average, which settled at $32.30.
-In addition, VICI Properties Inc. saw -3.15% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VICI rose by +3.54%, which changed the moving average for the period of 200-days by +11.00% in comparison to the 20-day moving average, which settled at $31.85.
+In addition, VICI Properties Inc. saw 0.28% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for VICI